The Input Panel

 by typing-in the chemical data (of a water analysis) via the keyboard

-by loading an existing input water via the button Open (left lower button)
+by loading an existing input water via the button Open (on the bottom menu bar)

 In the following we describe the first option.

 The input window enable you to enter the following parameters (from top to bottom):1

 Filename.
 The default filename of the empty input panel is “new”.
 You can change this name before you save the input solution.
 Example:

 pH and T [°C]. pH value (default: 7.0) and water temperature (default: 25).

 mol.
 This checkbox switches the concentration units from mg/L to mmol/L (and vice versa); it acts for all elements at once.
 (Also, you can change the concentration unit for each element separately by clicking on the light gray drop-down list next to the respective element.)
 Fields with molar units are highlighted in pale yellow.

 Minerals.
 This checkbox opens the mineral table to enter: